-Tell us your story today.
-Please enter the following information.
+Tell us your story.
+Fill out the following information.

-Tell us your story today.
-Please enter the following information.
+Tell us your story.
+Fill out the following information.

 Taxotere has been the subject of controversy over the past few years.
 It is a drug that is used to treat a variety of cancers, including breast, lung, prostate, stomach and head/neck cancer.